Pier And Beam Repair

 Pier And Beam Repair by Oakland Foundation

-Most older houses have what is called pier and beam, or post and beam, foundations.
-Even though it's more costly than slab foundations, they should be considered when constructing on hills or in flood zones, where soil tends to expand and contract significantly.
-Like a home on stilts, they are somewhat elevated from the ground, setting them apart from slab foundations.
-When constructing a pier and beam foundation, the beam is pounded into the earth using rebar and concrete until it hits bedrock.
-The joists and floors of a building or house need more support, so beams are installed, running from one pier to the next.
+Most older houses feature what is known as a pier and beam, or post and beam, foundation system.
+Although more expensive than slab foundations, this type of construction should be highly considered for properties built on hills or in flood-prone areas, where the soil tends to expand and contract significantly.
+Much like a home elevated on stilts, these foundations are slightly raised from the ground, distinguishing them from slab foundations.
+When constructing a pier and beam foundation, it's essential to work with professional consultants or structural engineers to ensure the beam is securely driven into the ground using rebar and reinforced concrete until it reaches bedrock for optimal stability.
+To ensure the joists and floors of the structure receive adequate support, additional beams are strategically installed, spanning from one pier to the next, providing enhanced structural integrity.

 Which is Better, Pier and Beam or Slab Foundation Repair?